Here is the story you have been waiting for. How did I go from art to accounting?

 I don’t remember the time frame in which I officially took over the finances, but I remember there was an issue with bank charges.
 A meeting was scheduled with a bank manager, and I was considered the numbers guy.
 To clarify, at this time, I was an art major.

 With the annual 990, I was the one preparing records and reports for the accountant.
 However, because I was the one balancing the checkbook and writing checks, I knew the cash flow.
-In terms of personal life, I was married and recently a college graduate.
-There wasn’t opportunity to advance any further, and a raise wasn’t likely with the current budget.
+In terms of my personal life, I was married and recently a college graduate.
+There wasn’t an opportunity to advance any further, and a raise wasn’t likely with the current budget.

 Our CPA of many years had a stroke and various accountants/firms were used for a few years.
 My job was to prepare everything for review and answer any questions that came up.
 A common question was, why aren’t you doing this?
 Everything looks neat and accurate, you should be doing this.
 My degree is in art, I replied.
 To which they said, go become an accountant.